 I’m often asked what I use when creating sound fx for video games.
 The answer… Budget Field Recording Equipment!
 Cheap budget-friendly gear people.
 I choose this route because it allows me to be mobile and record anywhere with minimal setup time.

 Here’s the low-budget field recording package I use for creating sounds for film and video games.

 Tascam DR40 Field Recorder

-I chose this recorder because of it’s features.
+I chose the Tascam DR-40 recorder because of its features.
 At the time, I was looking for a step up from the H1 Zoom.
 I needed a recorder that would allow me to use external microphones and wouldn’t break my pockets.

-The DR-40 not only fulfilled that need, it over delivered with great recording features, good build and good audio quality.
+The DR-40 not only fulfilled that need, but it over-delivered with great recording features, good build, and good audio quality.

 I recommend adding shotgun mics to your setup in the future.

 Make sure you go with the bundle deal as it’s the same price as the standalone recorder.
 The bundle offers a lot of accessories as well